Skip to content

 After the treatment is over, you or your loved one will:

-- Have frequent CT scans of the lungs, bone scans, and X-rays to see if the tumor comes back or travels to the lungs or other parts of the body
+• Have frequent scans to see if the tumor comes back or travels to the lungs or other parts of the body

 FOR MORE INFORMATION